bryanwong17/PreMix/README.md

 Note that the `<model_name>` in the config file should be the full name `<model_name>_<epoch>` <br>

-Make sure to include the following to integrate slide feature mixing during fine-tuning, and uncomment if they are not needed
+Make sure to include the following to integrate slide mixing strategies during fine-tuning and uncomment if they are not needed
 ```
 mixing:
     mixup: True